- The average cost of car insurance in Wisconsin is $2,343 a year or $195 per month, based on our data analysis.

 Calculate the cost of car insurance in Wisconsin

-As a result, people living in higher-risk neighborhoods of Wisconsin have to pay more than those living where the risks are lower.
+As a result, residents in higher-risk neighborhoods in Wisconsin pay more for premiums than those in lower-risk areas.

 Calculate car insurance rates by ZIP code in Wisconsin